wodeyara/SSPE-paper/README.md

 Please examine demo and muRhythmDemo.mlx and the help in different functions to understand the process of using this code.

-Here's a video working through the mu-rhythm tutorial: https://www.youtube.com/watch?v=zITGvFeRvOA
+Here's a video working through the [mu-rhythm tutorial](https://www.youtube.com/watch?v=zITGvFeRvOA).